 Two things Thailand has in abundance: heat and sun.
 All year round.
 Temperatures stay relatively consistent, with average air temperatures typically reaching between 26°C – 32°C.

-This makes not only for blissful ray catching comfort on land it also makes the water extremely pleasant to dive in.
-When I last went to Thailand, the only time I wore a wetsuit was for my deep dive.
+This makes not only for blissful comfort on land it also makes the water temperature extremely pleasant.

 Multiple oceans and currents merge in the aquatic intersection that is Thailand.

-Cheap Diving in Thailand is abound.
-It is one of the cheapest places in the world to dive.
-Koh Tao is the cheapest place in the world to get your scuba diving licence!!
+Thailand is one of the cheapest places in the world to scuba dive.
+Koh Tao is the cheapest place in the world to get open water certified.

-Combine this with the already cheap food and accomodation in Thailand, and one can live in like a king on the budget of just a petty hedge knight.
+Combine this with the already cheap food and low priced accommodation in Thailand, and one can live like a king on the budget of just a petty hedge knight.

-Dubbed the land of smiles, Thailand is home to some of the friendliest and most hospitable local people in the world.
+Dubbed the land of smiles, Thailand is home to one of the friendliest and most hospitable populations in the world.

-It’s stunning underwater environments are rivalled by it’s pristine white beaches, incredible jungle coated mountains and hauntingly beautiful temples.
+It’s stunning underwater environments are rivalled by it’s pristine white beaches, incredible jungle coated mountains, beautiful temples and welcoming people.

 The oceans around Thailand are home to some of the most biodiverse ecosystems in the world.

-Stunning coral reefs, charismatic species including Turtles, Whales and Dolphins and lush beach forests can all still be observed in magnificent splendor in this beautiful country.
-But their days may be numbered.
+Stunning coral reefs, charismatic species including turtles, whales and dolphins and lush beach forests can all still be observed in magnificent splendor in this beautiful country.
+But all is not well.